antchristou/BotThoven/README.md

-Tweets glorious quotes from *Beethoven* every hour!
+Tweets and retweets glorious quotes from *Beethoven* every day!